socius-org/RedditHarbor/README.md

 ### Running the Code:

-Create an empty python file in your IDE.
+To use the package, first create an empty Python file in your IDE of choice, such as [VS Code](https://code.visualstudio.com/).
+Running the code directly in Jupyter notebook is not recommended, as it may cause errors.
 To start collecting Reddit data, you first need to configure the authentication:

 ```python
 SUPABASE_URL = "<your-supabase-url>"